 - Appeals: Many VA decisions are not favorable to veterans and other claimants.
 The VSO advises and assists claimants through the progressive stages of the VA appeal process.

 - Review of Discharge and Record Correction: Some veterans receive less-than-honorable discharges that negatively impact their eligibility for services and benefits.
 The VSO assists those veterans in applying to have those discharges upgraded, and also assists veterans who are seeking to have their military records corrected.

 - Other Activities: Assist veterans in obtaining license plates, wheelchairs and other prostheses; hunting and fishing license for severely disabled; clothing allowances; and special inquiries about non-receipt of checks, and incorrect addresses.

 - Please note that since March 2020, no visitors have been allowed to enter the Gaston County Veteran Service Office because of the Covid-19 health emergency.
-Gaston County is about to begin a major renovation/remodeling project at the VSO, and during most of that time, the VSO staff will be working remotely.
-We are looking forward to having a “Grand Reopening” of the Gaston County Veteran Service Office in early 2022, after the renovations have been completed.
+Gaston County is also about to begin a major renovation/remodeling project at the VSO, and during most of that time, the VSO staff will be working remotely.
+We are looking forward to having a "Grand Reopening" of the Gaston County Veteran Service Office in late 2022 after the renovations have been completed.

 - In the meantime, the VSO continues to provide a full range of services, and Veteran Service Officers are available to work with veterans and their family members by telephone, email, and surface mail.